brycewray/eleventy_solo/src/posts/2020/06/o-say-can-you-ci-cd.md

 featured_image_caption: "Image: SparrowsHome; Pixabay"
 ---

-Netlify's [free "Starter" site-hosting tier](https://www.netlify.com/pricing/) is an amazing way to have a personal or small-business Web site, especially one built by a [static site generator](https://staticgen.com) (SSG) like the [Eleventy](https://11ty.dev) SSG this site uses.
+Netlify's [free "Starter" site-hosting tier](https://www.netlify.com/pricing/) is an amazing way to have a personal or small-business website, especially one built by a [static site generator](https://staticgen.com) (SSG) like the [Eleventy](https://11ty.dev) SSG this site uses.

 As long as your site's monthly in/out bandwidth stays under 100&nbsp;GB, Netlify gives you all these advantages even on the free tier: